Freedom From Tyranny

 the freedom of generosity

-And in time, this progress of sharing led the Buddha back to the one who had been his mother Maha Maya, whose former body had been the place where the conscious energy patterning of his intention had coalesced together with elemental matter within a human body.
-And with her, he is said to have shared the matrix of his teaching.
-Some traditions hold this as the epitome of his teaching.
+And in time, this progress of sharing led the Buddha back to the one who had been his mother, Maha Maya, whose former body had been the place where the conscious energetic patterning of his intention had coalesced together with elemental matter within a human body.
+With her, he is said to have shared the matrix of his teaching.
+Some Buddhist traditions even hold this teaching as the epitome of his shared Dhamma.

 It seems to me a kind of poetic circle, this returning to the mother, and the return to heaven -- in gratitude.
 For this returning of the blessings of our lives, this bringing these blessings back to our origin, our source, where we have come from, is a kind of completion.